 Prices start from 2.80zł for a 20 minute journey (approximately 8 stops depending on traffic).
 Day tickets start from 15zł and you can buy passes for multiple days.
 Tickets can be bough either at the stop or on the vehicle but do remember to validate your ticket.

-For our list of recommended hotels for gay travellers, visit the Gay Krakow Hotels page.
+For our list of recommended hotels in Krakow for gay travellers, visit the Gay Krakow Hotels page.

 Main Market Square – the heart of Krakow’s old town.
 This is the focal point of Krakow’s nightlife and café culture with a plethora of bars and restaurants located here to people watch and admire the beautiful medieval architecture.